seth586/guides/FreeNAS/wallets/green.md

 ### Blockstream Green Wallet

 This isn't a lightning app (yet), but you can connect it to your bitcoind node via SPV over tor!
+(SPV is more data intensive than the electrum protocol, I recommend using [BlueWallet](https://github.com/seth586/guides/blob/master/FreeNAS/wallets/bluewallet.md) as an android electrum client)

 Download and install Orbot for android: https://play.google.com/store/apps/details?id=org.torproject.android